IndianaBonesUrMom/ESX_Rallyjob/README.md

 How to install:

 If you don't know how to install this you probably shouldn't be hosting a server anyways.
-The Server list is already full of pasta servers.
+The server list is already full of pasta servers.
 And the funny thing is, people actually do prefer pasta servers.
-More pasta = more streamers = more sheep players.
+More pasta = more streamers = more sheeps.